 A Unitary Patent is a single patent right that is effective in all the EU member states that are part of the Unitary Patent and Unified Patent Court system.

-When do the Unitary Patent and Unified Patent Court come into effect?
+When did the Unified Patent Court and Unitary Patent system come into effect?

-The Unitary Patent and Unified Patent Court came into effect on 1 June 2023.
+The Unified Patent Court and Unitary Patent system came into effect on 1 June 2023.

 How do I get a Unitary Patent?